A swollen joint is usually caused by damage to the tissues in or near your joint and can be caused by injury, over-use or an underlying disease.

 You should arrange to see your GP if:

-In some cases, your GP can refer you to an orthopaedic consultant for further investigation, such as:
+In some cases, your GP may refer you to an orthopaedic consultant for further investigations, such as:

 Treatments depend on the underlying reason for your joint inflammation.